SHOPPING CART FOR PURCHASES DONE ON THIS PAGE

 So begins MIDNIGHT

-MONSTER: A delightful poem written by one of Britain's foremost poets
+MONSTER: A delightful poem written by one of Britain's foremost

 of the dark and gothic, Jo Fletcher.
 Author of Shadows of Light and

 Dark— winner of The British Fantasy Society’s "Karl Edward Wagner"

 Award & THE INTERNATIONAL SOCIETY OF POETS Editor's Choice Award.

 MIDNIGHT MONSTER is

 a 11 x 17 broadsheet, printed on acid-free stock with light-safe inks.